BenD2525/the_rescuers_p5/README.md

 	- I want to easily leave a review for the product I choose.
 	- I want to easily edit a review for the product I choose.
 	- I want to easily delete a review for the product I choose.
+  - I want to be able to see the residents of the shelter, and who I will be helping when I buy products.

 Products
 - As a new user...